Aseedholm/Pumpkin-Brush/README.md

 Welcome to the final project repository!

-## Logistics
+## Repository Organization

 1. [./labs](./labs) for the remainder of the term will be completed with your team and pushed to this repository.
 They will be completed pushed and completed in the [./labs](./labs) folder.
+These labs should not effect or overlap at all with your Final Project
 2. There are no more individual assignments.
-3. You will complete your [final project](./FinalProject) in the [final project](./FinalProject) directory
+3. You will complete your [final project](./FinalProject) in the [final project](./FinalProject) directory.
+The organization is partially up to you on the file structure and organization, just make sure you organize it logically and against any requirements.

 ## Team